 Section 7.1.3 Vehicle Miles Traveled

 Validation of the highway assignment results included comparisons of regional vehicle miles traveled (VMT).
-To compare regional VMT, GDOT HPMS summaries of average annual daily traffic (AADT) were summarized by functional classification for each county.
-As the model is designed to estimate an average weekday, the AADT-based VMT was converted to represent average weekday VMT by reviewing data from GDOT permanent count stations which continuously record traffic data.
-This resulted in the following conversion factors:
+To compare regional VMT, GDOT summaries of average annual daily traffic (AADT) were summarized by functional classification for each county.
+As the model is designed to estimate an average weekday, the AADT-based VMT was converted to represent average weekday VMT using the following conversion factors developed during the 2019 model validation efforts:

 • 13-county interstates = 1.03